nartc/mapper/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Issue
-about: Submit an issue to help us improve
+about: Submit an issue to help us improve.
+If you're using NestJS, please use https://github.com/nestjsx/automapper/issues instead.
 title: ''
 labels: ''
 assignees: nartc